BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 To upload the firmware, please use the following steps:

-* Plug the battery into the MiniChord;
+* Plug the battery into the minichord;
-* Plug in the micro USB cable between the MiniChord and your computer;
+* Plug in the micro USB cable between the minichord and your computer;
-* Plug the headphone into the MiniChord
+* Plug the headphone into the minichord
 * Open the Teensy Loader;
 * Download the hex file of the firmware from the [Source section](/source);
 * Drop the hex file on the Teensy loader;